Last Updated on May 1, 2023

-Whether in boba tea, used interchangeably with potatoes, or added to sweet desserts, taro is a popular starchy vegetable many enjoy.
+Whether in boba tea, used interchangeably with potatoes, or added to sweet desserts, taro is a popular starchy root vegetable many enjoy.
 So naturally, you may wonder how to safely consume taro while pregnant – or if it’s safe at all.

 Overall, taro root, powder, and boba are safe to consume during pregnancy.
 However, due to a need for more information about taro leaves (especially taro leaf tea), it is best to ask your physician before consuming taro leaves.

 Let’s dive into more information about how to enjoy taro while you are pregnant, including in boba tea.